 What does Cordyceps do?

 The use of Cordyceps has a long successful history.
-Cordyceps is known for stimulating the immune system.
-In addition, it’s a powerful mushroom that to have strong anti-viral and anti-oxidative effects and adaptogenic qualities, which means that it helps the body resist stressors and quickly adapt to extreme situations and stress.
+Cordyceps is known for stimulating the immune system and it has strong anti-viral and anti-oxidative effects.
+Additionally, it has adaptogenic qualities, which means that it helps the body cope with stressors and quickly adapt to extreme situations and stress.

 Besides that, Cordyceps promotes cellular energy production, oxygen utilization and stimulates blood circulation in all organ systems.
 This partly explains why it increases performance and mental clarity.
 It has been used to treat numerous conditions, including cancer (and the side effects of chemotherapy), liver cirrhosis and (alcoholic) liver damage, lowering LDL (bad) cholesterol and increasing HDL (good) cholesterol, impaired kidney functioning, chronic bronchitis, asthma, and COPD.

-Because Cordyceps is a libido stimulant— for men and women—it has also been used to treat libido complaints.
+Because Cordyceps is a libido stimulant—for men and women—it has also been used to treat libido complaints.
 In addition, it has an increasing effect on the quality of male sex hormones and thus on the sperm.
-For women, it has been scientifically proven that Cordyceps increases hormone levels and thus female fertility, leading to more success with in vitro fertilization.
+For women, it has been scientifically proven that Cordyceps increases hormone levels and thus female fertility, leading to more success with for example in vitro fertilization.

 The use of Cordyceps is not recommended when you have: